 5. SASEC Corridor 1.
-The Kathmandu-Kolkata via Birgunj route serves as the key trade route for landlocked Nepal linking it with India (its largest trading partner) as well as with other countries passing though Kolkata and Visakhapatnam ports.
+The Kathmandu-Kolkata via Birgunj route serves as the key trade route for landlocked Nepal linking it with India (its largest trading partner) as well as with other countries passing through Kolkata and Visakhapatnam ports.
 Birgunj is the major land customs port serving as a gateway to Nepal where 45% of its total trade go through this border point by road and rail.

-- Recent progress.
-The ongoing construction of the Fast Track road (Kathmandu- Terai) in Nepal has been hampered by COVID-19 pandemic challenges, thus target completion was moved from 2022 to 2024.
-The World Bank approved a \$450 million loan (June 2020) to develop road corridors in Nepal, which includes Kathmandu- Naubise- Mugling section. - Priority Projects.
-Given that road and rail upgrades have been made for the Indian sections of the corridor, priority focus is on upgrading road sections in Nepal, e.g., Pathlaiya-Hetauda- Narayanghat and Kathmandu- Naubise- Mugling.2 Other priority projects include the Nepal Kathmandu- Birgunj Railway and Nepal Tribhuvan Airport Capacity Expansion.
+- Recent Progress.
+The ongoing construction of the Fast Track road (Kathmandu-Terai) in Nepal has been hampered by the coronavirus disease (COVID-19) pandemic challenges, thus target completion was moved from 2022 to 2024.
+The World Bank approved a \$450 million loan (June 2020) to develop road corridors in Nepal, which includes the Kathmandu-Naubise-Mugling section. - Priority Projects.
+Given that road and rail upgrades have been made for the Indian sections of the corridor, priority focus is on upgrading road sections in Nepal, e.g.,

-1 Criteria for project selection include: (i) advancement/ progress of project preparation/ approval/ implementation; (ii) identification of firm financing; (iii) spatial orientation or key role the project plays in meeting the sector's trade/ connectivity objectives; and (iv) strong interest as a regional project by SASEC member countries.
+1 Criteria for project selection include: (i) advancement/progress of project preparation, approval, and implementation; (ii) identification of firm financing; (iii) spatial orientation or key role the project plays in meeting the sector's trade and connectivity objectives; and (iv) strong interest as a regional project by SASEC member countries.